JGLTechnologies/aiohttp-ratelimiter/README.md

 # aiohttp-ratelimiter

-This library allows you to add a rate limit to your aiohttp.web app.
+aiohttp-ratelimiter is a high performance rate limiter for the aiohttp.web framework.
+It allows you to ratellimit per endpoint and globally.

 Install from git